-HUGH KENNER (1923-2003), literary critic and distinguished Joyce scholar, held academic posts at the University of California, Santa Barbara, Johns Hopkins University and the University of Georgia.
-He was the author of twenty books, including The Pound Era, Joyce’s Voices and The Homemade World.
+HUGH KENNER (1923–2003), literary critic and distinguished Joyce scholar, held academic posts at the University of California, Santa Barbara; Johns Hopkins University; and the University of Georgia.
+He was the author of twenty books, including The Pound Era, Joyce’s Voices, and A Homemade World.

 Praise for Guy Davenport